robbert-vdh/nih-plug/README.md

   useful too!
-- [**Soft Vacuum**](plugins/soft_vacuum) is a straightforward port of Airwindows' [Hard Vacuum](https://www.airwindows.com/hard-vacuum-vst/) plugin with 4x linear-phase oversampling and parameter smoothing, because I like the distortion effect and wish it had oversampling.
+- [**Soft Vacuum**](plugins/soft_vacuum) is a straightforward port of Airwindows' [Hard Vacuum](https://www.airwindows.com/hard-vacuum-vst/) plugin with parameter smoothing and up to 16x linear-phase oversampling, because I liked the distortion and just wished it had oversampling.
 All credit goes to Chris from Airwindows.
 I just wanted to share this in case anyone else finds it useful.
 - [**Spectral Compressor**](plugins/spectral_compressor) can squash anything
   into pink noise, apply simultaneous upwards and downwards compressor to dynamically match the sidechain signal's spectrum and morph one sound into